Dad - Eulogy

 Perhaps my monetary gain has not been adequate, but rest assured my legacy of family will always endure.

-Thank you God, for You have been kind To a man who holds his head high and still is of sound mind.
+To a man who holds his head high and still is of sound mind.